yehoshuadimarsky/bcpandas/README.md

 Also, `read_sql` is not fully tested for this reason, as it became apparant that it is not worth the effort to fix all of the edge cases.

-Q: So why do we even have a `read_sql` function?
+**Q**: So why do we even have a `read_sql` function?

-A: To complete the API, and in order to discover that there is no speedup for it in bcpandas.
+**A**: To complete the API, and in order to discover that there is no speedup for it in bcpandas.
 Now that this is determined, it will be removed in a future release.

 ## Benchmarks
 See figures below.
 All code is in the `/benchmarks` directory.
 To run the benchmarks, run `python benchmark.py main` and fill in the command line options that are presented.